Who does this guide apply to?

 After selecting the particular centre, you will then see the availability of the various types of appointments.

-“Can I just turn up to the service point and expect them to deal with my application?”
+“Can I just turn up at the service point and expect them to deal with my application?”

 Unfortunately, no – you will need to book an appointment before you attend the visa centre.